teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [How to Pitch Your Startup On Stage](http://justinkan.com/how-to-pitch-your-startup-on-stage).
 Justin Kan, 2014.
 How you pitch is important, because investors aren't obligated to expend the mental energy to figure out what you are talking about.
 Follow this basic flow: market and problem, your solution, evidence that your solution will work (traction, sales, your team’s expertise, etc).

-## Signaling
+## Signalling Risk

 * [The Importance of Investor Signaling in Venture Pricing](http://cdixon.org/2010/03/12/the-importance-of-investor-signaling-in-venture-pricing/). [*Chris Dixon*](https://twitter.com/cdixon), 2010.
-What makes venture pricing special is that there are so few hard metrics to rely on, hence one of the primary valuation inputs is what other investors think about the company.
+There are very few hard metrics in venture pricing.
+As a result, one of the primary valuation inputs is what other investors think about a company.

 * [The Problem with Taking Seem Money from Big VCs](http://cdixon.org/2009/08/14/the-problem-with-taking-seed-money-from-big-vcs/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 If you take seed money from a big VC fund, be aware of the potential signalling risk if the VC fund decides not to invest in your Series A round.
 Potential series A investors will think “if this top VC that has hundreds of millions of dollars and knows this company the best doesn’t want to invest, why would I?”

-## How Many Investors?

-* [How Many Investors are Too Many?](http://www.bothsidesofthetable.com/2011/02/22/how-many-investors-are-too-many/) [*Mark Suster*](https://twitter.com/msuster), 2011.
-“VC’s are like martinis: the first is good, the second one great, and the third is a headache.”

-* [Party rounds](http://blog.samaltman.com/party-rounds). [*Sam Altman*](https://twitter.com/sama), 2013.
-The rising popularity of party rounds is bad for companies.
-In a typical party round, no single investor cares enough about the company.
-Each investor assumes that at least 1 of the other N investors will be closely involved, but in fact no one is.
-They company may wander off into a very unfocused wilderness.